zatch3301/SnakeGame/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)
 [![](https://img.shields.io/badge/download-releases-brightgreen.svg)](https://github.com/zatch3301/SnakeGame)

+## Objective
+Your goal is simple, you have to achieve the maximum length for your snake.<br/>
+You lose if your snake collides with itself or with the walls of the arena.

 ## Mechanics
 As you start to play, the snake is of a small size.
 But, witch each pellet it eats, its size increases in length.
-The goal of Snake is to achieve the highest score possible without colliding into the walls, or yourself (when you're too big to move).

 ## Controls
-This game uses the arrow keys on the keyboard to function.
+This game uses the arrow keys on the keyboard to control the Snake.